gaofeng-98/zcu102_ethernet/ps_emio_eth_1g/README.md

 ### **Performance:**
 **NOTE:** These are rough performance numbers - your actual performance may vary based on a variety of factors such as network topology and kernel load.

-These performance numbers reflect an MTU of 1500.
+These performance numbers reflect an MTU of 1500 (ZCU102 connecting to a windows PC running iperf server).
 ```
 xilinx-zcu102-20221:~$ iperf3 -c 192.168.1.2
 Connecting to host 192.168.1.2, port 5201